zachbogart/vanillin/README.md

 }
 ```

-## 1. Use repo as Template
+## 1. Use repo as a Template

 Can use this repo as a template for a new project.
-Can

-- Modify existing Dockerfile to include packages on start
-- Make commands to interact with project simpler
+Simply:

+1. Rename `IMAGE_NAME` at the top to specify how you want to title your local images for this project
+2. Remove Doc info from this README (info after first line break)
+3. Ready to Go!

 ***

+### What is this?

+**A template** for making projects that use Jupyter Docker Images to run JupyterLab and **an alias for zsh** to make it easier to build/run the images.

+Process
+- Template has Dockerfile, builds off of [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/) base images, adding anything specified for custom build
+- Run new image, accessing [JupyterLab](https://jupyterlab.readthedocs.io/)
+- Includes nice alias function to avoid having to type really long docker commands

 ### What the `docker run` Command Does